 Your menu cannot be a one and done initiative.
 To draw clientele you need to periodically refresh your menu to take advantage of locally grown seasonal fruits and vegetables.
 When you serve what’s in season you not only reduce your costs and lessen your carbon footprint, but you attract diners because of your sustainability efforts.

 With a menu that changes seasonally, how can you be sure that your kitchen staff is using exact measurements to minimize unwanted waste?
 Step-by-step instructions, exact ingredients, portion sizes and creation instructuctions will quickly get them on the road to consistently creating your seasonal delights.

 Sustainability… what’s next?

 Without a crystal ball it’s hard to say what our next steps will be.
-But, given the focus on transparency, farm-to-table and the need to reduce our carbon footprint, there is a high probability that restaurants will be one of the first industries to implement all encompassing sustainability processes and procedures.
+Given the focus on transparency, farm-to-table, and the need to reduce our carbon footprint.
+There is a high probability that restaurants will be one of the first industries to implement all encompassing sustainability processes and procedures.